gdepeute/dae.notes/estaff.notes.md

   - Can implement in 1-2 weeks
   - Should get $ from Crisis24/Palantir
   - YES, can webhook publish to their endpoint very easily

+- Push to invoice Ray for the $90k which supposedly could get paid quickly

 - Q&A
   - USVP and new partner approval
   - Factoring company and delays